Dwarf Tropicals Can Make Your Orchard Complete --- Even When It's Cold Out!

 While dwarf stone fruits (like peaches, nectarines, plums) are often both impractical and unreliable, dwarf tropicals can reliably produce a hardy amount of fruit.

-And for those of us in the more sub-tropical parts of Florida, they make it possible to have a tropical paradise -- in a small greenhouse.
+And for those of us in the more sub-tropical parts of Florida, they make it possible to have a tropical paradise -- albeit in a small greenhouse.

-Carrie, Cogshall, and Ice Cream are all "condo" mangos that actually produce good fruit reliably on smaller trees, even when container grown.
+Carrie, Cogshall, Pickering and Ice Cream are all "condo" mangos that actually produce good fruit reliably on smaller trees, even when container grown.

-Carrie is a very early season mango, Cogshall ripens in June and July, and Ice Cream can be kept the smallest size of all at only 6' tall.
-Cogshall and Carrie can be easily trimmed to 10' tall and still produce lots of fruit.
+Carrie is a very early season mango (June), Cogshall ripens in June and July, and Ice Cream can be kept the smallest size of all at only 6' tall.

 Avocados:

 It has consistent production from year to year, sports a very small seed, and has excellent flavor.
+It grows very compactly to a height of about 10' at maturity.

 Sapodilla:

-Described as the "taste of the Caribbean": Sapodilla is a small brown furry fruit that looks on the outside a lot like a kiwi fruit.
 It has a soft melting texture and tastes something like a pear dipped in brown sugar.
 Others describe it as a sweet mix of brown sugar and root beer.

 The fruit are best left to fully ripen for another 4-5 days after picking and are ready to eat when soft to the touch.
-Do be careful not to swallow the seeds though -- they have a hook on them that can catch in the throat.

 "Silas Woods" is a much coveted dwarf variety, growing to only about 6-10' tall when fully mature.
 Ever-bearing, very prolific, heavy bearing, the small 9oz fruit have a very fine texture and white flesh.

-Read more about sapodilla cultivars here:
+Read more about sapodilla cultivars here.

 Papayas:

-King George is only 60% self-fertile, grows to about 10' tall, and starts blooming and setting fruit at about 2-3' tall at only 6 months of age.
 We recommend 3 plants to guarantee pollination with the King George.
-It can be grown as an annual if you have no greenhouse because it fruits so young -- pick fruit within 4 months from a 3g plant.
+It can also be grown as an annual if you have no greenhouse because it fruits so young -- start picking the first fruits within 4 months from a 3g plant.

 Bananas: